Nine EU 'commissioners' asked to clarify declarations

 Three of those named by Onet.pl have already attracted extra scrutiny by national or EU anti-fraud bodies.

-Romania's anti-corruption body asked the Romanian parliament for permission to look into Plumb's alleged links to the purchase of an island in the Danube river.
+Romania's anti-corruption authority asked the Romanian parliament for permission to look into Plumb's alleged links to the purchase of an island in the Danube river.

-The Brussels' public prosecutor's office is investigating allegations, made by a former Belgian spy, that Reynders was guilty of taking "bribes" and "money laundering".
+The Brussels prosecutor's office is investigating allegations, made by a former Belgian spy, that Reynders was guilty of taking "bribes" and of "money laundering".

-Olaf, the EU anti-fraud body, has also launched a probe into Wojciechowski's EP travel expenses in his time as MEP from 2004 to 2016.
+Olaf, the EU anti-fraud office, has also launched a probe into Wojciechowski's EP travel expenses in his time as MEP from 2004 to 2016.

 But, Aubry, the French MEP, noted that such public enquiries did not fall under the legal affairs committee's mandate and "would not be part of the review framework of our commission".